GunnarGriese/gunnargriese.github.io/_posts/2024-10-04-gtm-server-side-pubsub-integration.md

 As you know, Firestore is excellent for gathering and storing data in real time, but in this post, I'd like to continue the journey with another powerful Google Cloud service: **Pub/Sub**.
 Pub/Sub takes us further than Firestore by enabling truly event-driven architectures and seamless cross-system communication.
 I'll cover the basics of Pub/Sub, show you how to integrate it with GTM Server-Side, and show you how you can use this setup to power a real-time dashboard based on a GA4 data stream.

+> Note: Part 3 of this series focuses on how to use BigQuery and Google Sheets to further enhance your GTM Server-Side setup.
+You can read it [here](https://gunnargriese.com/posts/gtm-server-side-bigquery-google-sheets/)

 ## What is Pub/Sub?
 At its core, Pub/Sub (short for Publish/Subscribe) is a messaging service GCP provides that facilitates the asynchronous exchange of messages between different systems.
 It's designed to be highly scalable, reliable, and low-latency, enabling realtime communication between applications across various environments.